 Project Planning and Control

-This module introduces you to concepts, procedures and techniques used in the planning and control of construction projects.
-You will learn to apply the principles of site planning to a construction project and use appropriate construction project management relevant software.
+This module introduces and implements concepts, procedures and techniques used in the planning and control of commercial aspects of construction projects.

-This module enables you to refine and extend your abilities in the measurement and quantification of complex buildings.
-You will also demonstrate knowledge and understanding of implementing construction contract administrative procedures.
+This module aims to refine and extend your abilities in the measurement and quantification of complex buildings to demonstrate knowledge, understanding and implement construction contract administrative procedures.

 Design Economics and Project Lifecycle Value